Calculation - Advanced

 Answer

 B) Measurements suggest that the loss factor of the plate is much higher than expected just from border absorption of the plates.
-We suggest that you either a) use a +20% thicker slab or b) force one border absorption factor to 0,5 to coop with this.
+We suggest that you either a) quick-fix, just insert a +20% thicker slab or b) force one border absorption factor to 0,5 to coop with this.
 In v 2.3 choose the Extra menu, Struct.
 Rev. Menu, change fc of each of the borders to 500 Hz.
 You may also change border absorption in Extras menu.
 Typically, a 3-4 dB higher insulation should be the result.
 If more knowledge is gathered on this point, tell us.
+The effect of a local increase of thickness is still under debate, I think it is not contributing any vibration isolation of the slab.
+Remains to be tested...

 Which type of junction is appropriate to describe precast heavy slabs (eg HD/F) on massive wall elements ?